 - read, interpret and critically judge literature provided and acquired;

-- develop skills in molecular techniques with a computer practical, using DNA barcoding data to unveil the (true) identity of commercially available marine animals;
+- develop practical skills in molecular techniques with a DNA barcoding practical unveiling the (true) identity of commercially available 'white fish';

-- develop skills in experimental ecology by executing an experiment on stony corals;
+- develop skills in experimental ecology by executing an experiment on stone corals;

 - design (individually) a research project and write a short project proposal;

 - participate in feedback sessions during peer-reviewing processes;